top of page

 On June 26, 2018, Donna Nathan used her phone to search “gun stores in New Orleans.”
 She then drove from her home to a nearby gun store.
 Despite her recent voluntary inpatient mental health stays, in just minutes, she was able to purchase the only gun she would ever own.
 She paid for the gun and a box of bullets drove to the Tree of Life in Audubon Park and shot herself.

 By donating in support of Donna’s Law, you can save lives and make a difference in our community.
+Funds raised will go toward creation of the online portal for Coloradans and raising awareness.

 Asset 2.png